Tell the Fairfax County

 Local Workers and Businesses

-Keep Government-Mandated Project Labor Agreements and Prevailing Wage Schemes Out of Our Community.
+Keep Government-Mandated Project Labor Agreement Schemes Out of Our Community.

-Fairfax County residents deserve the first chance at working on taxpayer-funded construction projects to rebuild our community, yet government-mandated project labor agreement and prevailing wage ordinances would take away opportunities from local construction workers and 97.5% of Virginia’s construction workforce that chooses not to join a union.
-Hiring locally supports our local and state economy, feeds our families, and helps Fairfax County communities thrive.
+Fairfax County residents deserve the first chance at working on taxpayer-funded construction projects to rebuild our community, yet government-mandated project labor agreements would take away opportunities from local construction workers and the nearly 95% of Virginia’s construction workforce that chooses not to join a union.
+Hiring locally supports our local and state economies, feeds our families, and helps Fairfax County communities thrive.
 Let’s build a more beautiful community and Commonwealth with Virginians—not out-of-state contractors and workers.

 Save Taxpayers Money